Jane’s Candids Children’s Portraits

 Since I purchased my first SLR in 1986, photography of nature has been a calming practice.
 As we travel, it is often the act of taking photographs that brings me as much pleasure as the scenes I view.
 Note: when hiking our way across Utah’s glorious national parks, the journey does take a bit longer when I stop to take a picture* of each flower.

-Taking one hundred photos of one butterfly is meditative for me.
+Taking one hundred photos of one butterfly continues to be meditative for me, decades later.

 Jane, Your stories definitely touch a chord and are hilarious!
 I love your slant on life! 🙂